Timception/Drift-Keyboard-V3---Wired-Vial-Version/readme.md

 <br/><br/>

 >[!Note]
->Converting to wireless requires a completely different MCU and firmware, refer to the [Drift Keyboard V3 Wireless](https://github.com/Timception/zmk-config-drift-v3-editor).
+>Converting to wireless requires a completely different MCU, refer to the [Drift Keyboard V3 Wireless](https://github.com/Timception/zmk-config-drift-v3-editor).
 >This project would not have been done without the beautiful people from the [QMK](https://github.com/qmk/qmk_firmware) and [VIAL-QMK](https://github.com/vial-kb/vial-qmk) Community - Thank you for making this awesome firmware.